tanjt107/football-prediction/README.md

 In addition, recent matches are given more weight to reflect a team's recent performance.

 ## Adjusting Goals
 Soccer is a tricky sport to model because there are so few goals scored in each match.
-The final result may not reflect the performance of each team.
+The final result may not reflect the performance of each team well.
 To migrate the randomness and estimate team ratings better, two metrics are used in the calculation using in-depth match stats from [Footy Stats][4] (sample csv is available):

 1. For *adjusted goals*, goals scored late by a leading team may not be important.
 Using `goal_timings` columns, the value of a goal by a leading team decreases linearly after the 70th minute.
 A goal in the 90th minute or later only worths 0.5 goals in the calculation.